dhborus/Midcentury/Jot.md

 -- Git Hub sometimes does not register changes.
 Not sure why.
 Close pane and then control-shift-9

 Important to work with notes and projects properly.

+--Big question-- which machine should be the main writing device?
+Which machine, in other words, is the most comfortable writing environment?

+- - iMac seems slower than one would hope.

+- - iMac gives all kinds of real estate.
+That is both helpful--breathing for apps-- and not -- Ulysses seems ill-suited for so much space (might well change with new dual pane mode)

+- - MacBook is getting on in years -- although with Zotero and Atom or Ulysses, not much asked of it.
+Still probably won't go on much longer when new OS comes around.
+(Of course, no need to upgrade)

+- - MacBook gives mobility.
+Which is important just to get out of the house.
+Issue is whether it should be the main machine.

+- - iMac has info that might be needed in the short term -- and the programs.

+- - division of tasks: iMac at home; laptop/iPad mobile makes sense.
+Ulysses and plain text perfectly suited for tasks.